skaringa/tzdataservice/README.md

 tzdataservice
 =============

-Java program and service to provide timezone names for given latitude and longitude based on data from an ESRI shapefile.
+Java web service to provide timezone names for given latitude and longitude based on data from an ESRI shapefile.

 prerequisites
 -------------

-* Java JDK 1.7, Ant, Ivy
+* Java JDK 11, Ant, Ivy

-* Download timezones.shapefile.zip from <https://github.com/evansiroky/timezone-boundary-builder/releases/> and unpack it into an empty directory.
+* Download timezones-with-oceans.shapefile.zip from <https://github.com/evansiroky/timezone-boundary-builder/releases/> and unpack it into an empty directory.

 building
 --------